How does Projects Abroad support volunteers during COVID-19?

 Will there be an opportunity to travel when I’m there?

 Your weekends are normally free during our Flexi Trips.
 You may take this as an opportunity to go on trips to local places of interest.
 For every twelve weeks worked you are entitled to two weeks off from your placement.
-During this time you are covered by our insurance policy and you may choose to travel independently.

 You can also travel once your project ends.
 Many volunteers often form small groups with fellow volunteers.
 Depending on the destination you choose, you may find mountains, beaches, jungles or great cities to visit!